rpbouman/huey/README.md

   The <a href="https://blobs.duckdb.org/train_services.parquet" target="_blank" rel="noopener noreferrer">raw dataset</a> contains trips from the Dutch train network.
   The huey report presents the stations on the rows and the train types on the columns, with the number of trips as cell values.
   It demonstrates the following Huey features:
-  - on the columns, the first letter derivation is used to produce an alphabetic index for the train stations
+  - on the columns, the "First letter" derived attribute is used to produce an alphabetic index for the train stations
-  - on the columns the No Case derivation is used for a case-normalized presentation the train types.
-In the original dataset, the ```type``` column contains both the values ```Stoptrein``` and ```stoptrein```; by using the No Case derivation, both are presented in a single column.
+  - on the columns the "No Case" derived attribute is used for a case-normalized presentation the train types.
+In the original dataset, the ```type``` column contains both the values ```Stoptrein``` and ```stoptrein```; by using the "No Case" derived attribute, both are presented in a single column.

 ## Running Locally
 Want to run Huey locally?
 No problem!